 2. Covered Litter Tray

 Description: This is what most people visualise when they think of a litter tray.
 In fact, they look more than a little like cat carriers.
 (On the topic of cat carriers, if you’re in the market one, we’ve got a cat carrier guide right here).
 This is a piece of cat furniture with a door to enter and exit, and is otherwise covered on all sides.
-Although the door is usually in the front of the litter tray, some models have an entry and exit point in the roof to minimise the risk of cats kicking litter out of the door, or dragging it with them when they leave!
+Although the door is usually in the front of the litter tray, some models have an entry and exit point in the roof to minimise the risk of a cat kicking litter out of the door, or dragging it with them when they leave!

 Pros: Covered cat litter trays allow your cat privacy when they need to go to the toilet, which most cats require.
 The odour is also – to an extent – contained within the box, which makes for a nicer home environment.
 Litter is less likely to be kicked or dragged out of a covered litter tray than it is with a basic one.